Archangel Developer Guide

 Due to similar implementation of Appointment-type and Patient-type commands

-make use of the same logic), we will be referring to the patient-type counterpart of the same command where applicable.
+(e.g. p-edit and a-edit make use of the same logic), we will be referring to the patient-type counterpart of the same command where applicable.

 Any noteworthy details will still be included under each Appointment-type command below.